brtheo/blog/experimenting-with-Go-and-FS-routing.md

 └── wails.json
 ```
 This is roughly what we have and how we want it to behave.
 Notice the folder `pages`, this is effectively the root of our router.
-Any `index.ts` file present in the root of a folder should contain a `lit` component that will be rendered when the current URL matches against an a [URL Pattern](https://developer.mozilla.org/en-US/docs/Web/API/URL_Pattern_API) Object generated in our Go App.
+Any `index.ts` files present in the root of a folder should contain a `lit` component that will be rendered when the current URL matches against a [URL Pattern](https://developer.mozilla.org/en-US/docs/Web/API/URL_Pattern_API) Object generated in our Go App.
 Nested routes and named parameters are supported as demonstrated with the path `/editor/sub/:id` mapped to `/pages/editor/sub/[id].ts`.

 Ok let's begin.